Skip to content

 Harnesses

 A harness is the boundary between production behavior and eval infrastructure.
-It should be thin: call the same app entrypoint you use in production, then return the output, messages, tool calls, usage, and artifacts that tests and judges need.
+It should be thin: call the same app entrypoint you use in production, then return the output, ordered transcript events, optional traces, and usage that tests and judges need.
+Tool-call helpers derive their results from the transcript.

 Use the first-party adapter that matches the runtime your app already uses.
 Use createHarness() when the app is not built on a supported SDK or when you need full control over normalized run data.